 Start with the problem

-During the discussion, Natarajan offered advice to aspiring entrepreneurs in the audience, many of whom were building technology companies or exploring new ventures.
+During the discussion, Dr. Natarajan offered advice to aspiring entrepreneurs in the audience, many of whom were building technology companies or exploring new ventures.

 His guidance began with a common mistake he sees repeatedly.